 In my opinion, there’s nothing more instantly appetizing than the smell of garlic cooking in oil.
 Those two kitchen staples are the starter ingredients to so many of the foods I love – that I have a literal Pavlovian response to the scent.

-Well, this Filipino garlic rice recipe will have the garlic lovers in your house running to the kitchen to see what you’re working on.
-Trust me.
+And when it comes to fried rice, this recipe will have the garlic lovers in your house running to the kitchen to see what you’re working on.
+More fragrant than a classic chicken fried rice or shrimp fried rice, sinangag is also lighter and fluffier.

 What is Filipino Garlic Rice?